albertnew2012/UNET-Semantic-Segementation/README.md

 ### Data augmentation
-As the number of images 3500 is decently large, thus I augumentation is really implemented.
-But the images and masks are read in to RAM on the fly with ImageDataGenerator.
+As the number of images 3500 is not large enough, thus augumentation is implemented.
+The images and masks are read in to RAM on the fly with ImageDataGenerator.